 “Scream,” History (1995):

 Gotta love a tune that features multiple audio samples of what sounds like Michael having the most painful orgasm ever.
 Neat video though.

 “Bad,” Bad (1987):

 No one believes Michael Jackson is a tough guy who can beat up Wesley Snipes.
-“Your butt is mine” and “I’m bad, I’m bad, I’m really really bad,” just doesn’t play when it’s uttered by a guy who looks all of 90 pounds dressed up as a low-rent dominatrix.
+“Your butt is mine” and “I’m bad, I’m bad, I’m really really bad,” just doesn’t play when it’s uttered by a guy who looks like he’s all of 90 pounds and is dressed up as a low-rent dominatrix.

-Okay, so Michael had a few duds in his career.
-He’s still a genius and probably the greatest performer to ever live.
-He’s the man who coined the phrase, “Chamon!”
+Yes, Michael certainly churned out quite a few musical turds in his career, but he’s still a genius and was probably the greatest performer to ever live.

 God bless him and may he rest in peace.
 He was “Gone Too Soon.”